MaksimGoryachev/python-project-52/README.md

 ---
 ### Description

-[Task Manager](https://python-project-52-9hb2.onrender.com): this is a web application that allows you to implement the full lifecycle (CRUD) of users and their tasks.
-The application is built with Python and Django framework.
+[Task Manager](https://python-project-52-9hb2.onrender.com): is a web application built with Python and Django that allows users to manage tasks, statuses, and labels.
+It supports full CRUD (Create, Read, Update, Delete) operations for tasks, users, statuses, and labels.
+The application is designed to be simple, intuitive, and easy to use.

+Key features:
+- User registration and authentication.
+- Task management with statuses and labels.
+- Filtering tasks by status, performer, and label.
+- Responsive design using Bootstrap 5.
 ---

 ### Links

 This project was built using these tools: